 - Works with Preparators to ensure safe display and mounting techniques, and assists with installation

-- Prepares or helps in preparation of label copy
+- Prepares or helps in preparation of artifact interpretation

-- Researches the history, authenticity, and provenance of objects in the collections
+- Researches and documents the history, authenticity, and provenance of archives in the collection

-- Manage and assist in selected special projects and performs other related duties, as assigned
+- Manages and assists in selected special projects and performs other related duties as assigned

 - Demonstrates a professional demeanor, initiative, confidence, creativity, the ability to set priorities in a dynamic environment, and commitment to continuous improvement